Poison-grass

 “‘What if we were to take up residence near where poison-grass & the baits of the world have been sown by Māra and—having taken up residence there—were to eat food without venturing unwarily into the poison-grass & the baits of the world sown by Māra?
 By eating food without venturing unwarily into the poison-grass & the baits of the world sown by Māra, we won’t become intoxicated.
 Not being intoxicated, we won’t become heedless.
 When we aren’t heedless, Māra won’t be able to do with us as he likes on account of that poison-grass & the baits of the world.’

-“So the third herd of deer took up residence near where poison-grass & the baits of the world had been sown by Māra and—having taken up residence there—ate food without venturing unwarily into the poison-grass & the baits of the world sown by Māra.
+“So they took up residence near where poison-grass & the baits of the world had been sown by Māra and—having taken up residence there—ate food without venturing unwarily into the poison-grass & the baits of the world sown by Māra.
 By eating food without venturing unwarily into the poison-grass & the baits of the world sown by Māra, they didn’t become intoxicated.
 Not being intoxicated, they didn’t become heedless.
 When they weren’t heedless, Māra wasn’t able to do with them as he liked on account of that poison-grass & the baits of the world.

 “But they came to hold views like this: ‘The cosmos is eternal.’
 ‘The cosmos is not eternal.’
 ‘The cosmos is finite.’
 ‘The cosmos is infinite.’
 ‘The soul is the same thing as the body.’
 ‘The soul is one thing and the body is another.’
 ‘After death a Tathāgata exists.’
 ‘After death a Tathāgata does not exist.’
 ‘After death a Tathāgata both exists & does not exist.’
 ‘After death a Tathāgata neither exists nor does not exist.’
 That’s why that third group of contemplatives & brahmans didn’t escape from Māra’s power & control.